python/cpython/Doc/library/gettext.rst

    associated :file:`.mo` file paths.
 Instances with identical :file:`.mo` file names are cached.
 The actual class instantiated is either *class_* if provided, otherwise :class:`GNUTranslations`.
-The class's constructor must take a single file object argument.
+The class's constructor must take a single :term:`file object` argument.
 If provided, *codeset* will change the charset used to encode translated strings in the :meth:`lgettext` and :meth:`lngettext` methods.

    If multiple files are found, later files are used as fallbacks for earlier ones.